liviobisogni/wave-glider-simulator/README.md

 ## Contents
 * The WAVE simulator - a tool used to simulate the performance of the AUV under different conditions
-* The GUI - a graphical user interface to interact with the simulator, test wing profiles, and braking actions for the AUV.
+* The GUI - a graphical user interface to interact with the simulator, test wing profiles, and braking actions for the AUV
 * The simulation results - data generated from the simulator that shows how the AUV performed under various scenarios
 * The report - a document detailing the project's progress and findings
 * The presentation - a summary of the project